-If these errors occur ensure that you are using the approved Metal Samples flash drive.
+If these errors occur ensure that you are using the approved Metal Samples flash drive that was shipped with the data logger.
 Remove the flash drive from the USB port of the data logger and inspect both the flash drive and the USB port for damage.
 If both appear undamaged reinsert the flash drive and attempt another USB transfer.
-If the USB Transfer still fails, you will need to contact Metal Samples' customer support.
+If the USB Transfer still fails you will need to contact Metal Samples' customer support.